AnnLe4869/CSE110-Lab2/README.md

-Add something to this and I changed a bit here
+Add  to this and I changed a bit here